Military Retirees: How to Protect Yourself in a High-asset Divorce

 Military Divorce: Understanding Unique Rights Read More »

 Divorce is a complicated matter, without adding in other factors.
 However, if your spouse is or was in the military, it might bring along other situations that must be taken into account––for example, the military benefits for former spouses.
-To schedule a free consultation with an experienced military divorce lawyer, please call (256) 649-2335 or
+To schedule a consultation with an experienced military divorce lawyer, please call (256) 649-2335 or fill

 What Are the Military Benefits for Former Spouses?
 Read More »